We offer innovative, cost-effective and high-quality legal services and business support to businesses seeking a presence in the UK.

 Q: Do I need to give my employees written terms of employment?

 A: Yes.
 The law in the UK state that an employer must give a written statement of terms, setting out particular information.
 Such terms are most commonly set out in contracts of employment.
-The law states that this must be done within two months of the employment starting, however it is better to do this before an employee starts, to prevent disputes later on.
+The law states that generally this must be done within two months of the employment starting, however it is better to do this before an employee starts, to prevent disputes later on.

 Q. I have to pay tax on property transactions in the UK?